In This Article

-Most kits help you assess your inherited risk for developing a disease, but they don’t take into account all of the other factors affecting your risk.
+Most kits help you assess your inherited risk for developing a disease, but they don’t consider all the other factors affecting your risk.

-For example, a DNA test might show you have genetic markers that put you at risk for becoming an alcoholic.
+For example, a DNA test might show you have genetic markers that put you at risk of becoming an alcoholic.
 But if you abstain from drinking alcohol, you’ve significantly reduced that risk.
 The same is true for all health conditions.

 An at-home DNA test kit provides insight into potential health risks.
 But understanding how much of a concern a particular disease is for you requires a much more in-depth look.

 For example, some diseases with a genetic link require the inheritance of a particular gene from both parents.
-Having inherited from just your mother or father amounts to little risk if any at all.
-This is why some inherited illnesses seem to skip a generation, like Cystic Fibrosis.
+Having inherited from just your mother or father amounts to little risk, if any at all.
+This is why some inherited illnesses seem to skip a generation (like Cystic Fibrosis).

 At-home genetic testing provides minimal insight into your risk of developing a particular ailment.
 Your test results can motivate you to make healthy lifestyle changes.

 Genetic testing has allowed us to make leaps and bounds forward in the understanding of inherited diseases.
-In 2003, scientists succeeded in sequencing the human genome, providing us with a so-called healthy genome to use as a basis of comparison.
+In 2003, scientists succeeded in sequencing the human genome, providing us with a so-called healthy genome to use as a basis for comparison.

 In most cases, single mutations have no direct connection to disease.
 Instead, genetic researchers assign a risk score that helps someone evaluate his or her risk for an inherited disease.

 Concern about your risk of developing cancer is likely the primary health concern of our time.
-But can a DNA test help you determine if you are at risk for cancer?
+But can a DNA test help determine if you are at risk for cancer?

 The simplest answer to this question is “yes and no.”

 Taking a genetic test should not replace health screenings.
-The test cannot even provide your specific risk for cancer even if you already have cancer.
+The test cannot even provide your specific risk for cancer, even if you already have cancer.